Scenario file description

 charging_desirability

-An indicator (0-1) of how much people like to charge at this location.
-Currently inactive.
+An indicator (0-1) of how much people like to charge at this location

 percentage_in_location_at_run_start